-If you’re looking for breakfast, a lunch-time eat or even just a snack around the Plaza de Armas area then make your way towards Jack’s Cafe.
+If you’re looking for breakfast, a lunchtime meal or even just a snack around the Plaza de Armas area then make your way towards Jack’s Cafe.
 The menu is full of great salads, sandwiches and more.
 It’s also a great place to stop off for just a tea or coffee... and you may as well sample some of the yummy cakes while you’re there.

 Open daily 7.30am-11.30pm

-Many will argue that the main reason travellers come to Cusco is because of the attractions in its surrounding mountains and jungles, and they would be right.
+Many will argue that the main reason travelers come to Cusco is for its surrounding mountains and jungles, and they would be right.
 But make sure you take a few days to experience the culture and charm of the city and check out some of these attractions...

 Plaza de Armas

 This landscaped square can be found in the heart of Cusco and is the city’s focal point.
 Translated to the ‘Square of the warrior’, this has been the scene of many important events throughout the history of the city.
 You will find the main cathedral and the Church of La Compañía on this breathtaking square.
 It’s the perfect place to sit back on one of the benches and take in the stunning surroundings.